 Funded by / Ownership

-Skeptic Magazine is owned by Millennium Press and published by The Skeptics Society, which is a nonprofit funded through donations and a shop that sells merchandise.
+Skeptic Magazine is owned and published by The Skeptics Society, which is a nonprofit funded through donations and a shop that sells merchandise.

 Analysis / Bias